-When do you not need a FRA for planning?
+When do you not need one for planning?

-You don’t need to do a flood risk assessment for a development that’s less than 1 hectare in Flood Zone 1 unless it could be affected by sources of flooding other than rivers and the sea (such as those identified by the Local Planning Authority), for example surface water or groundwater.
+You don’t need this kind of report for a development that’s less than 1 hectare in Flood Zone 1 unless it could be affected by sources of flooding other than rivers and the sea (such as those identified by the Local Planning Authority), for example surface water or groundwater.